lanthale/LibRawFX/README.md

 ## Open topics
 - Resize the image after demosaic process to safe processing memory
+- Progress support is not precise (the last 5% of the progress bar is duing the demosaic process)

 ## Usage
 Point to the maven coordinates: